-CenterSpace provides a weekly drop-in space for different communities within queer life at the University of Michigan.
+CenterSpace provides a monthly drop-in space for different communities within queer life at the University of Michigan.
 CenterSpace creates space for people of similar identities to gain support from one another while building a community of collective resources.
 There will be a CenterSpace host each evening who identifies within the community being centered.
 The host will greet participants, guide the conversation, answer any questions, and gather/share resources.
-CenterSpaces are offered on North and Central Campus.

-- Wednesdays: LGBTQ individuals and similarly identified or questioning
+- bi, pan, fluid and similarly identified or questioning

-- Wednesdays: queer and trans people of color (QTPOC) and similarly identified
+- queer and trans people of color (QTPOC) and similarly identified

 The following CenterSpace drop-ins groups will be taking a break in Fall 2019 and restart once Spectrum Center is moved back to the Michigan Union in Winter 2020: Bi, Pan, Fluid CenterSpace, Ace and Aromantic CenterSpace and Queer and Trans People of Color (QTPOC) CenterSpace.